cyberark/ansible-conjur-collection/README.md

 - `conjur_authn_token_file / CONJUR_AUTHN_TOKEN_FILE`: Path to a file containing a valid Secrets Manager auth token.

+- `conjur_http_proxy / CONJUR_HTTP_PROXY`: URL of an HTTP or HTTPS proxy to use for all Conjur requests (e.g., `http://proxy.example.com:3128`).
+Cloud provider metadata endpoint calls (AWS IMDS, Azure IMDS, GCP metadata) are not routed through this proxy.

 #### API Key Authentication

 The lookup plugin authenticates the workload using the API key and retrieves the secrets.